 The Rehabilitation Camp will give these cheetahs an opportunity to learn survival skills such as hunting in a closely monitored environment.
 Successfully rehabilitated cheetahs are then relocated to parks and reservations.

-There is also a Bushman Trail where one can catch a glimpse of a day in the life of a bushman and learn how the bushman make rope, fire and traps and live in harmony with nature.
+There is also a San Trail where one can catch a glimpse of a day in the life of the San people and learn how they make rope, fire and traps and live in harmony with nature.

 For the active family there is also a guided mountain walk (as well as ordinary walks and trails) which includes identification of animal spoor, information on the local people and spectacular views and, of course, exceptional bird watching - over 300 bird species have been identified at Okonjima.